bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-p2p-network-2.md

 What this gives you is a mix between a relatively low sustained rate, but at the same time also permitting occasional spikes that go way beyond it, without really changing the long-term average, because ultimately everything is limited by the rate at which these tokens are added to the buckets.
 This was necessary because the existing behavior on the network is very spiky due to the way these things are buffered and sent out every so often.
-Obviously the big question with a design like this is - is it exploitable?
+Obviously, the big question with a design like this is: is it exploitable?
 Can someone overload you?

 The answer is yes, I think.